ThogoCC/stm32lib/README.md

 static void
 _HandleRTCAlarm(DateTime_t * pxDT)
 {
-   // do your logic code here
+   // write your logic code here
 }

 // when you write your RTC alarm ISR callback, you need to \
 //   register it by calling following function rtc_RegisterAlarmCallback(_HandleRTCAlarm);